thin-edge/thin-edge.io/docs/src/legacy/child_device_firmware_management.md

 * Download and apply the updated firmware from thin-edge
 * Send status updates on the progress of the firmware update operation to thin-edge

-Handling the above mentioned responsibilities involves multiple interactions with thin-edge over its MQTT and HTTP APIs.
+Handling the above-mentioned responsibilities involves multiple interactions with thin-edge over its MQTT and HTTP APIs.
 In cases where the child device connector is installed alongside thin-edge on the same device, these APIs can be accessed via a local IP or even `127.0.0.1`.